 - Forage export volumes fell sharply in December 2022 and January 2023.
 While volumes often drop during these months, these declines were greater than the seasonal norms. - Volumes have been trending upward since February 2023.
 However, due to seasonal factors, they will likely fall by mid-2024, before recovering by November.
-Overall, a modest increase is projected for 2024, possibly bolstered by exports to the Middle East. - Historically, forage has been a growing export commodity.
-However, the increase in seaborne exports between 2010 and 2022 occurred exclusively due to exports to China, which also accounted for two-thirds of the year-to-date fall in 2023.
+Overall, modest increases are projected for 2024 and the beginning of 2025, possibly bolstered by exports to the Middle East. - Historically, forage has been a growing export commodity.
+However, the increase in seaborne exports between 2010 and 2022 occurred exclusively due to exports to China, which also accounted for two-thirds of the fall in 2023.
 China's economic problems may hamper the currently expected recovery.